 When a person is arrested for invasive visual recording, one of the first things to examine is the legality of law enforcement’s seizure of the evidence involved.
 Illegal searches or seizures can lead to evidence being inadmissible in these cases.

 Some alleged offenders are able to claim that the photographs or videos they took were completely accidental.
 A person’s lack of prior convictions for sex offenses may be helpful in these cases.

 Ex parte Thompson, 442 S.W.3d 325 (Tex.
 Crim.
 App.
 2014) — The Texas Court of Criminal Appeals affirmed the judgment of the Fourth Court of Appeals that the Texas “improper photography” statute was unconstitutional with this decision on September 17, 2014.
 The case involved a Kentucky man charged with 26 counts of improper photography after allegedly taking underwater pictures of clothed women and children at the SeaWorld waterpark in San Antonio.
-The Texas Court of Criminal Appeals held that Texas Penal Code § 21.15(b)(1), to the extent it proscribes the taking of photographs and the recording of visual images, is unconstitutional on its face in violation of the Free Speech clause of the First Amendment.
+The Texas Court of Criminal Appeals held that Texas Penal Code § 21.15(b)(1), to the extent it prescribes the taking of photographs and the recording of visual images, is unconstitutional on its face in violation of the Free Speech Clause of the First Amendment.